jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

   A post of what I learnt about **[Scrapping Tools](https://github.com/JAlcocerT/Scrap_Tools)**
 {{< /callout >}}

+Some time ago I was doing an interview and it was quite hard from them to see my CV.

+But..if I always send pdf's, whats wrong?

+It seems that there are some HR parsing systems that can interprete data.

+Sometimes breaking totally the initial format.

+Lesson learnt.
+A CV must be cool for the human eye, and understandable for the machines.

+{{< callout type="info" >}}
+And Applied it for [better CV and job search](https://gitlab.com/fossengineer1/cv-check)
+{{< /callout >}}

 ### ScrapeGraph

 [ScrapeGraph allows for open](https://fossengineer.com/scrapping-with-llms/#scrapegraph-with-ollama) and also closed LLMs to work with it.